Common Name: Red Fire Millipede

 Food: Fruit, vegetables & leaf litter

-A new species 2015 - A beautiful red millipede with black markings (adult size up to 6cm).
+A beautiful bright red millipede with black markings (adult size up to 6cm).
 They originate from Mozambique.

 How I keep mine